 During the summer of 2007, Due East traveled to Brazil to perform in Campinas and São Paulo, Brazil.
-After our concerts, we traveled to the north, first to Salvador da Bahia and second to Recife, Pernambuco.
-The purpose of these travels, aside from the enjoyment of traveling through Brazil!, was to conduct interviews with two of my personal heros of the berimbau, Mestre Valmir Santos Damasceno and Naná Vasconcelos.
+After our concerts, we traveled to the north, first to Salvador da Bahia and second to Recife, Pernambuco, to conduct interviews with two master berimbau performers, Mestre Valmir Santos Damasceno and Naná Vasconcelos (1944-2016).

-Naná Vasconcelos is a world-renowned percussionist and master of the berimbau, having taken the instrument out of its traditional context and developed a completely new virtuosic style for the instrument.
+Naná Vasconcelos (1944-2016) was a world-renowned percussionist and virtuosic pioneer with the berimbau, having taken the instrument out of its traditional role in the art of Capoeira and developed a completely new virtuosic style for the instrument.